GammaBeta/gammaraul-lp-archive/Level Repository/Level 08 - raul adventure 1-1 Information.md

 **Description:**  plz rate 100 <br>
 **Contributors:** feito por raul <br>
 **Additional Comments by Current Me:** The contrubutors translates to 'Made by Raul.'
 There's not much to say, it's just a somewhat standard (albeit unfinished) platforming level, though I think entering the pipe is meant to simulate the Pipe Cannon from Super Mario World.
-Apparently I had written the contents for a message box (which roughly translate to 'Here is your prize for surviving my tomfoolery') but I never used it.
+Apparently I had written the contents for a message box (which roughly translate to 'Here is your prize for surviving my tomfoolery,' though it has a typo) but I never used it.